Alternative Heat and Energy Sources

 - Storage Container

 A biogas digester can easily be made with items from your local hardware store.
-Sure you can pay a professional to come and create your manure methane converter, though it really is not at all complicated to make it.
-Plus you will save a lot of money creating it yourself.
-It is also possible to use a basic compost in place of manure, though not everyone has access to a large amount of rotten fruits and vegetables.
-If you are raising livestock animals, you already have a source of alternative energy you just have to convert it to methane.
+Sure you can pay a professional to come and create your manure methane converter.
+Bottom line, it really is not at all complicated to make it yourself.
+Plus you will save a lot of money doing so.
+It is also possible to use a basic compost in place of manure.
+Though not everyone has access to a large amount of rotten fruits and vegetables.
+If you are raising livestock animals, you already have a source of alternative energy.
+It just needs converted to methane.

-Using this alternative energy will also yield some amazing fertilizer.
-Slurry is a byproduct of the process and is drained off, and it is a concentrated powerful fertilizer you can use in your garden.
+An additional perk to biogas is this alternative energy will also yield some amazing fertilizer.
+Slurry is a byproduct of the process.
+It is drained off, and it is a concentrated powerful fertilizer you can use in your garden.

 This is the cheapest alternative energy source, building your own system will run you at most around $2,000.
 Much cheaper than tens of thousands for the other methods.
-Plus if you raise pigs, you will always have a stead supply of meat as well.
+Plus if you raise pigs, you will always have a stead supply of meat as well energy.

 © 2016 Cynthia Hoover